FMTools/FeatureIDE-wiki/FeatureIDE-Developer/Getting-started/Preparing-Eclipse/Checkout-FeatureIDE-sources.md

+1. Checkout the FeatureIDE repository ([GIT](https://github.com/tthuem/FeatureIDE))
-1. Import the plug-ins you need from the subfolder "plugins" (do not search for nested projects)
+- Import the plug-ins you need from the subfolder "plugins" (do not search for nested projects)
 - Import the tests from the subfolder "tests"

+You can also create a own fork.

-permissions are not required for checkout
+Permissions are not required for checkout.